 The simplest advice to give would be to measure your micro conversions, but don’t optimize for them as you won’t know if it has any positive business impact or not.

 While they can inform the greater good of your website, myopically focusing on one small step of the funnel can sometimes have the adverse effect of decreasing revenue.
 In other cases, sometimes it just simply moves the problem to the next page, so you’re basically shuffling papers and wasting time.

-At ConversionXL, we measure our micro-conversions of course.
+At CXL, we measure our micro conversions of course.
 But only alongside the things that matter, as another method of informing us with UX insights.
 In the end, if what you’re optimizing doesn’t move the needle (CR or RPV), you’re not really optimizing anything.
 I think Justin Rondeau from Digital Marketer summed it up really well here: